-The tax treatment and impact of potential alimony and child support payments must be considered.
+The tax treatment and financial impact to the parties of potential transfers of assets such as the marital home, investments, and and retirement accounts must be considered.
 The Tax Code provides for certain benefits (non-recognition of tax) on transfers of property incident to a divorce, but these transfers must be planned, and the benefits can be lost if people proceed without the proper guidance.
-Furthermore, considerations regarding the tax treatment and associated tax basis of transferred property as part of a divorce must be considered.
-Failure to take these factors into account can result in unexpected tax liability and dissatisfaction with the settlement in the long run.
+Furthermore, considerations regarding the tax basis of property transferred as part of a divorce must be considered, as well as how to protect survivor retirement plan benefits, or spousal and child support.
+Failure to address these issues can result in unexpected hardship and tax liability in the future, and dissatisfaction with the settlement in the long run.